-How is the project organised
+How DiSSCo Prepare is organised

-The Project Council is the ultimate decision-making body for DiSSCo Prepare consisting of one representative from each participating institution, and meets annually.
+The Project Council is the ultimate decision-making body for DiSSCo Prepare.
+It consists of one representative from each participating institution, and meets annually.
 The council acts on its own initiative to formulate and consider proposals and make decisions regarding content, finances and intellectual property rights.

 Management Support Team

-The Funders Forum (FF) constitutes a key advisory body in the overall governance of DiSSCo, contributing to ensure the right level of engagement of national funders and enabling DiSSCo to adjust according to national and international priorities.
+The Funders Forum (FF) plays a crucial role in the overall governance of DiSSCo RI, contributing to provide DiSSCo with the right level of engagement of national funders and aligning the infrastructure to national and international priorities.

 The FF directly elects the FF chair.